Inflection point instability in Hartmann channel flow with variable electric conductivity: Introduction

 \section{Introduction}

 In this paper, we revisit the question of the instability of a wall-bounded parallel shear flow of an electrically conducting fluid affected by an imposed steady magnetic field.
 The novelty of the work is that the physical properties of the fluid, such as its electric conductivity or viscosity, are not required to be constant.
-In addition to purely theoretical interest in how the variation of physical properties affects instability, the study is motivated by technological applications of liquid metals, such as breeding blankets of nuclear fusion reactors (see, e.g., \citet{smolentsev:2021} and \citet{mistrangelo:2021}, development of MHD (magnetohydrodynamic) stirring systems \citep{2014-Mahyd-Denisov-Stirrer,2013-EPhys-Stiller-Stirrer}, and MHD separation of impurities \citep{2013-Mahyd-Kolesnichenko-Separation,2014-MMTB-Zhang-SeparationReview}.
+In addition to purely theoretical interest in how the variation of physical properties affects instability, the study is motivated by technological applications of liquid metals, such as the development of MHD (magnetohydrodynamic) stirring systems \citep{2014-Mahyd-Denisov-Stirrer,2013-EPhys-Stiller-Stirrer} and MHD separation of impurities. \citep{2013-Mahyd-Kolesnichenko-Separation,2014-MMTB-Zhang-SeparationReview} We can also mention the breeding blankets of nuclear fusion reactors (see, e.g., Refs. \onlinecite{smolentsev:2021} and \onlinecite{mistrangelo:2021}), in particular, the molten salt (e.g., FLiBe) designs for which the strength of the magnetic field effect is comparable to that studied in this paper.
 In all of these flows, the properties of the fluid may vary because of strong gradients of temperature or impurity concentration.
-Typically, there is a technological need in either intensification or suppression of mixing.
-Better understanding and quantitative assessment of the instability and transition to turbulence is, therefore, desirable.
+Typically, there is a technological need for either the intensification or suppression of mixing.
+A better understanding and quantitative assessment of the instability and transition to turbulence is, therefore, desirable.

+Technological and laboratory MHD flows of liquid metals are typically characterized by small values of the magnetic Reynolds number $\Rm=Uh/\eta$ and the magnetic Prandtl number $\Pm=\nu/\eta$.
+Here $U$ and $h$ are the typical velocity and length scales (the mean velocity and half-width of the channel in our case); $\eta=(\sigma \mu_0)^{-1}$ is the magnetic diffusivity, $\sigma$ and $\mu_0$ being the electric conductivity of the fluid and the magnetic permeability of vacuum; and $\nu$ is the kinematic viscosity.
+At low $\Rm$ and $\Pm$, flows affected by an externally imposed magnetic field can be accurately described within the framework of the quasi-static approximation.\cite{davidson2017} The perturbations of the magnetic field are much weaker than the imposed magnetic field and can be neglected in the expressions of Ohm's law and Lorentz force.
+The effect of the imposed magnetic field on the flow can be approximated as a one-way effect decoupled from the reverse effect of the flow on the magnetic field.